lsst-tstn/tstn-019/helm.rst

      - The number of partitions that the producers are supporting
    * - env.replication
      - The number of replications available to the producers
+   * - env.waitAck
+     - The number of Kafka brokers to wait for an ack from
    * - env.logLevel
      - This value determines the logging level for the producers
    * - producers